SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 but is not used when calling the function.
 For method parameters,
-the parameter name is used as within the function body, and is also used as a keyword when calling the method.
+the parameter name is used as within the function body, and is also used as a label for the argument when calling the method.
 The name of a method's first parameter is used only within the function body, like the parameter of a function.